Radio Neutrino Observatory Greenland

 The Radio Neutrino Observatory Greenland (or RNO-G) is a neutrino observatory deployed near Summit Camp on top of the Greenland ice sheet.

 The goal of the RNO-G experiment is detecting ultra-high energy neutrinos and estimating their flux.
 These particles could help to better understand the most violent events in the universe, including but not limited to active galactic nuclei (AGN) and gamma ray bursts (GRB).
 A neutrino detection by RNO-G would also extend the energy range at which neutrinos can be used for multi-messenger astronomy.

 Detector Layout

-Located at 3216 m above sea level, the detector array is planned to consist of 35 station.
+Located at 3216 m above sea level, the detector array is planned to consist of 35 stations.
 By 2022 seven stations have been deployed and are taking data.
 Each station consists of three in-ice strings at 100m depth to measure particle cascades in ice induced by neutrinos and other particles and a surface component that is also sensitive to cosmic rays.
 The stations operate autonomous and are powered by renewable energies, such as solar panels and wind turbines.
 The communication is wireless via LTE.